newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 # Lab Time

+Lab 4 - Working with Integers
+  - Explore working with Integers
-- Lab 3 - Working with Lists and Booleans
+Lab 5 - Working with Lists
-  - Learn how to work with lists and their built-in methods while working in the Python Interactive Interpreter
+  - Learn how to work with lists and their built-in methods while working in the Python Interactive Interpreter Lab 6 - Working with Booleans
   - Explore working with Booleans